5 Things Leaders Should Do To Ace Remote Meetings

 Read the top 5 things leaders should ensure to stay on track and ace remote meetings:

 • Get personal – Having meetings focused wholly on to-do lists ends up isolating teams from each other – this can sap morale and reduce crucial collaboration.
-To promote the much needed human connection, begin remote meetings with a meaningful or fun question and include this in the agenda.
+To promote the much-needed human connection, begin remote meetings with a meaningful or fun question and include this in the agenda.
 This gives employees a chance to clear the air and let go of stress, ready to focus on the tasks at hand.

 • Allow home and work to merge – Some working parents have children at home.
 If a child does interrupt the meeting, let them deal with it, repeat where you were up to and of course say hello to the child and use this as an opportunity to build a human connection to encourage team productivity and gain loyalty from your team.